silvacms/documentation/source/silva/buildout/troubleshooting.rst

      Doing something.
    Error: Reason.

-As well, the status will be different of zero (like all programs which end unexpectedly with an error).
-If Buildout finish its job, and return with a status code of zero, that's means it was not an real error.
+As well, the status will not be zero (like all programs which end unexpectedly with an error).
+If Buildout finish its job, and return with a status code of zero, that means anything you encountered along the way was not a real error.

-**When you have an error, read the error message!** If it say download error, try to download the file by yourself.
-Maybe the remote site is down or slow, or you internet connection is flicky.
+**When you have an error, read the error message!** If it says 'download error', try to download the file by yourself.
+Maybe the remote site is down or slow, or you internet connection is flaky.
 If you succed to download the file, try to run buildout again.

 Exemple of non-fatal errors:

 - Some download error from a site, or invalid URL.
 A different location for that pacakge will be tried.

-  Sometime fetching a package might take time if your internet or the remote site is slow.
+  Sometimes fetching a package might take time if your internet or the remote site is slow.

-- Zope use Python Script which can be imported in ZODB.
-They are not valid python files, and buildout try to compiles all python files (to already have compiled code to run).
-So they fails to compile:
+- Zope uses Python Script which can be imported in the ZODB.
+These are not valid python files, but buildout will try to compile them as python files (in order to have compiled code to run).
+Doing this fails:

   .. code-block:: sh